Newport Power Station: Newport D: controversy and campaign

-Newport 'D' is the current power station on the site.
+Newport D is the current power station on the site.
 Its construction was immensely controversial, and was the subject of bitter opposition by trade unions and environmentalists throughout the 1970s.

-After the State Electricity Commission announced in 1967 plans for the construction of a large gas-fired power station in Newport, local residents began holding public meetings to discuss the potential harm to the community from pollution.
+After the SECV announced in 1967 plans for the construction of a large gas-fired power station in Newport, local residents began holding public meetings to discuss the potential harm to the community from pollution.
 In 1974, the Victorian Trades Hall Council banned construction on the site.
-Stan Williams, secretary of the Federated Engine Drivers and Firemen's Association, declared to the then-Premier of Victoria Rupert Hamer: "The fact is that we're not going to build it at Newport, and that's final."
+Stan Williams, secretary of the Federated Engine Drivers and Firemen's Association, declared to the Premier of Victoria Rupert Hamer: "The fact is that we're not going to build it at Newport, and that's final."
 After a temporary retreat, the government attempted to restart the project, but the unions voted to reaffirm the ban.
 Hamer responded by suspending 300 construction projects and announcing a new law that would require secret ballots for construction bans, on pain of deregistration of the union involved.
 The aggressive response led to a gradual retreat by the union leadership, under added pressure from the poor economic climate.

 The union leadership agreed to a compromise that a panel led by Louis Matheson would investigate the proposed plant.
 Matheson was considered unsympathetic to the campaign against the plant, because he had risen to national prominence as Vice-Chancellor of Monash University in the late 1960s, during a time of widespread student protest there.
 The panel's findings were mixed.
 Its interim report stated that even a 500 MW plant at Newport would do unacceptable environmental damage, but its final report in April 1977 endorsed the plant, but with only one 500 MW generator unit.
 There were claims that some panel members changed their votes at the last minute under political pressure.
 The campaign continued at the grassroots level, but the trade union leadership refused to seriously enforce construction bans.
 As a result, protesters invaded Trades Hall Council meetings, demanding enforcement of the bans.
 Protesters clashed with police at the construction site, while campaign meetings continued to draw hundreds of workers and residents.
 Nonetheless, with the union leadership refusing to enforce a picket or construction ban, construction went ahead.
-Newport D was built for the SECV by International Combustion Australia Limited of Rydalmere, NSW.

 As a consequence of the reduction in the planned power output from Newport D from 1000 MW to 500 MW, Jeeralang Power Station was opened in the Latrobe Valley, operating with gas turbines.
 Jeeralang power station has a capacity of 460 MW but is only used to meet peak loads.
 As a result, the actual capacity factor of Jeeralang station is less than 5%.

-The Australian Government Clean Energy Regulator reported that Newport D emitted 538108 tonne CO2-equivalent of Scope 1 greenhouse gases between 1 July 2017 and 30 June 2018.
+The Federal Government Clean Energy Regulator reported that Newport D emitted 538108 tonne CO2-equivalent of Scope 1 greenhouse gases between 1 July 2017 and 30 June 2018.
 Australia's greenhouse gas emissions are reported under the National Greenhouse Accounts.
 The National Pollutant Inventory provides details of other pollutant emissions.